Professor Rosemary Seva

 The affective design concept emerged from the field of Human-Computer Interaction, and more specifically from the area of affective computing.
 The goal is to deliver affective user interfaces that are capable of eliciting certain emotional experiences from users.
 Affective design is concerned with subjective emotional relationships between users and products.
 Artefacts are designed to elicit optimum physio-psychological pleasure in users through their senses.
 Affective design explores affective properties of products and how these physical attributes may be communicated through emotional intent (citarasa) and psychological feelings (kansei).

-Why Affective Design TC?
+Why did we start the Affective Design TC?